 Once intergenomic distances have been calculated, genomes are then clustered at 70% and 95% ANI to meet ICTV guidelines for the demarcation of genera and species.
 The query genome is then compared against these clusters to determine if 1) it is a representative of an existing species, 2) is a new species within an existing genus, 3) represents a new species within a new genus and 4) identifies if current ICTV taxonomy is incongruent with the current genomic demarcation criteria.
 The output provides the user with an indication of the current taxonomy.
 The web version is restricted to one genome at a time whereas the command line interface takes an multi-fasta input and will process each fasta entry as an individual genome.

-Benchmarking was carried out on; a cloud notebook CLIMB-BIG DATA server, with Intel Xeon Processors (Skylake Model 85) with 16 threads used, a laptop running WSL2 with 12 processors, and the current webserver (www.phagecompass.dk).To test our approach we have utilised the delay taken from when taxonomy proposals are submitted to the ICTV to the time taken for the latest virus metadata resource (VMR) to be ratified and released.
+Benchmarking was carried out on; a cloud notebook CLIMB-BIG DATA server, with Intel Xeon Processors (Skylake Model 85) with 16 threads used, a laptop running WSL2 with 12 processors and 32 GB of RAM, and the current webserver (www.phagecompass.dk).
+A minimum of 16 GB of RAM is required to run taxMyPhage on any machine.
+To test our approach we have utilised the delay taken from when taxonomy proposals are submitted to the ICTV to the time taken for the latest virus metadata resource (VMR) to be ratified and released.
 We utilised the VMR_MSL38_v1.xlsx, released on 04/25/2023 to test a set of bacteriophage taxonomy proposals that were submitted to the ICTV Bacterial Viruses Subcommittee in March 2023 and later ratified by the Executive Committee in August 2023.

 Results